My previous degree is not in Computer Science. What are my chances of being admitted?

 Yes, you need to take the courses listed in your letter of admission and pass the courses with a B or better grade.
 If you believe the admissions committee has overlooked courses you may have taken as undergraduate, you can appeal the foundation course requirement.
 See this page for more details.

-If you believe you already know the material that is covered in these classes, you can test out by taking exams corresponding to various foundation courses.
+If you believe you already know the material that is covered in these classes, you may test out by attempting exams that correspond to various foundation courses.
 The test out exams are administered in the week before the beginning of the semester.